What is Cabin Crew Training

 Learners need to abide by the Code of Conduct set out by The Academy of Aviation while attending the training.
 Disciplinary action will be implemented if misdemeanours are encountered, which could result in the Learner being dismissed from the training.

-During the training Tea and Coffee are available during training.
+During the training Tea and Coffee are for free to Learners..

-Learners need to providetheir own lunch while on training.
+Learners need to provide their own lunch whilst on training.

 1. Is there a Height Restriction?